 Applicants will be interviewed by a Selection Board.
-The interview is conducted in the United Kingdom (location will be notified separately) and all applicants are responsible for their own costs to attend (the Australian Defence Force offers no reimbursement for attending).
-Applicants are required to have their spouse / partner (that will accompany them to Australia) attend the interview so they can be part of the interview process.
+The interview is usually conducted in the United Kingdom (location will be notified separately) and all applicants are responsible for their own costs to attend (the Australian Defence Force offers no reimbursement for attending).
+Applicants are required to attend the day prior to the board to undertake Psychological Testing.
+On the day of the formal board the member’s spouse / partner (that will accompany them to Australia) are welcome to attend the briefings; however they will not be included in the formal selection board process.

 The day starts out with a briefing on the OLTS and what you can expect for the day.
-Once lunch is completed you will be interviewed by the Selection Board individually and with your family.
-You will leave the interview with an indication of your employability with the Australian Army.
+Once lunch is completed you will be interviewed by the Selection Board individually.

 Applicants must have resigned from their parent Service (including release from all Reserve Service obligations) before appointment.
 Applicants cannot be appointed whilst on terminal leave.
 Proof of discharge will be required prior to an appointment signal being released.

 The Army currently has a labour agreement to permit sponsorship of visas for those individuals who are recommended for processing for appointment or enlistment.
 Those applicants approved for sponsorship are responsible for obtaining a permanent resident visa.
 The applicant and each dependent family member must hold a permanent resident visa before appointment.